 - How close to the annual fee you are – the closer you are, the less time you have to make a decision

-- How many points you are owed – if using a transferrable points currency you will lose the points if you cancel your account, so transfer them out.
+- How many points you are owed – if using a bank rewards program you will lose the points if you cancel your account, so transfer them out.
 If you are on a monthly direct-sweep card, you should wait until as soon after the account has swept the points over – or ask the phone agent if they can tell you whether cancelling your account will stop the next points sweep.

-- Whether you’ve used all your benefits – free flights, extra hotel nights and other travel benefits should be used before you cancel
+- Whether you’ve used all your benefits – free flights, extra hotel nights and other travel benefits should be used before you cancel, if you can

-- Are you relying on card insurance – if so, consider the cost and act of taking out your own policy if you decide to cancel the card
+- Are you relying on insurance included with the card – if so, consider the cost and act of taking out your own policy if you decide to cancel the card

 - The inconvenience of cancelling – how many direct debits you have with the card that will need changing, and how much time you have to administrate the changes

 Instead of over the phone, you could also try using secure messaging in your bank’s message area to ensure the communication between you and your bank is clear.
 However more often than not, I’ve found that the bank will just ask you to call them anyway.

 You should also consider clearing the balance on your card before you call – this means you should be ready to go through with cancelling your account, if you decide to do so.